stat4701-edav-gps/to-do/README.md

 * Recode and create any new vars
 * Complete the basic exploratory work,
 * and check assumptions etc. for model fitting.
+* Look into big vis package - might be interesting

 ##Danny
 * New vars: